STUDENT COMPLAINT AND INVESTIGATION PROCESS – involving another student

 1. The Dean of Students and Director of Public Safety will review the information provided by the Investigator, meet with the Complainant and Respondent and others as needed, and make a determination whether a violation of the sexual misconduct policy occurred.
 If so, the Dean and Director will determine the appropriate sanctions.
 The review will occur within five (5) business days of the meeting with the Investigator.

-All sanctions outlined in the College conduct process are available which include the following: a letter of warning/reprimand, social probation, warning of last chance, eviction, banned from the residence halls or on-campus events, suspension from college, and expulsion.
+All sanctions outlined in the University conduct process are available which include the following: a letter of warning/reprimand, social probation, warning of last chance, eviction, banned from the residence halls or on-campus events, suspension from the University, and expulsion.
 See also Section F.

 2. In cases of alleged sexual assault, dating violence, domestic violence or stalking: The Dean of Students and Director of Public Safety will share their decision verbally and in writing with the Complainant and the Respondent individually, within five (5) business days of the meeting with the Investigator.
 In other Sexual Misconduct disciplinary meetings, the Dean of Students and Director of Public Safety will share information as permitted by FERPA.